 Low-impact vs. high-impact exercise—which do you prefer and why?
 Can you differentiate between the two?
 When it comes to getting in shape, both workouts are helpful.

-The benefits of low-impact exercise are different from the benefits high-impact exercise brings.
+The benefits of low-impact exercise are different from high-impact exercise benefits.
 We’ll compare these and also share the secret to how you can experience the benefits of both in a single workout.
 So keep reading!

 What Is Low-Impact Exercise?

-There is no forceful landing or shock absorption through your joints in low-impact exercise1.
+There is no forceful landing or shock absorption through your joints in low-impact exercise¹.
 It involves physical activities or movements in which one foot is still on the ground.
 Walking, for instance, is an everyday activity that can double as low-impact exercise.
-Add the element of incline to your walk to up the intensity level.
+Increase speed or add the element of incline to your walk to up the intensity level.

 While it’s common to think of low-impact exercise as low-intensity, too, this isn't always the case.
 It’s possible to elevate your heart rate to the same level it reaches during high-impact exercise.
 It may be more challenging with a low-impact workout, but it is possible.
 You just have to put in a little extra effort to raise the intensity of your workout.